magicmark/blog.larah.me/src/content/blog/service-to-service-graphql.md

 can serve all client types, and is uniquely positioned to serve both public and internal use cases particularly well.

-There is almost certainly a GraphQL client already available for your chosen
-language:
+GraphQL clients are widely already across many languages:

-<span class="highlight"><a href="https://graphql.org/community/tools-and-libraries/?tags=client">https://graphql.org/community/tools-and-libraries/?tags=client</a></span>
+👉 <span class="highlight"><a href="https://graphql.org/community/tools-and-libraries/?tags=client">https://graphql.org/community/tools-and-libraries/?tags=client</a></span>

-(If you don't find a suitable client, please comment on this post!)
+(If you don't find a suitable client for your language, please comment on this post!)

 Maintaining one thing is easier than maintaining multiple things.
 In short:

 > Want to keep your backend DRY?
 Consolidate on a GraphQL API!

 ## Appendix

 <details>
 <summary>Should internal traffic go via the GraphQL Federation Router?</summary>